 Now that you have taken a deeper dive into how city and department budgets work, let's think about what you learned, why it's important, and what to do next.
-Either print the What?
+Use the What?
 So What?
-Now What? page below, or label each of these sections on a sheet of paper.
+Now What? graphic organizer found on page 12 of the attached Student Guide to complete this part of the activity, or create your own using your blank sheet of paper.
+Use the What?
+So What?
+Now What? strategy as you work.